anitaposch/anita-grav/user/pages/04.blog/articles-missing/4-bch, bsv, btg, btc, btc2, btcv...what to invest in.md

 ---
-title: Lightning Self-Custody for Beginners with Phoenix Wallet
+title: Differences between Bitcoin and Bitcoin Cash, Bitcoin SV and others?
 taxonomy:
     tags: [Blog, Learn Bitcoin, Show]
 routes:
     default: '/what-bitcoin-btc-bsv-bch-btg'
 date: 2020-09-07 12:00
 dateformat: 'Y-m-d H:i'
-summary: Learn how to set up and use the Phoenix Wallet, a self-custody Lightning wallet and node that runs on your phone.
+summary: What are all those different Bitcoin versions that can be found on exchanges or Coinmarketcap?
 thumbnail: assets/_4-Which-Bitcoin-to-invest.jpg
 template: article
 ---

-# BCH, BSV, BTG, BTC, BTC2, BTCV...What to Invest In
+# BCH, BSV, BTG, BTC, BTC2, BTCV...What are the Differences?

 This is an article based on "The Context" episode 075 of the Anita Posch Show.
 <iframe src="https://www.vodio.fr/frameplay.php?idref=25642&urlref=1" style="border: 0px none; box-shadow: rgba(0, 0, 0, 0.28) 0px 0px 10px; width: calc(100% - 10px); height: 180px; margin-left: 5px; padding: 0;" scrolling="no"></iframe>